A Microscopic Theory of Intrinsic Timescales in Spiking Neural Networks: Introduction

-In this paper, we communicate two main results.
-First, we transfer the theory for rate networks to one for spiking networks by conjecturing that exactly the same mean-field equations hold true for spiking networks, and by showing that the resulting theory properly characterizes the spiking network dynamics.
-In this approach, the first two cumulants of the connectivity matrix suffice to fully characterize the effective stochastic input, and automatically take all static variabilities (firing rate, indegree) in the network into account.
-To the best of our knowledge, such an extension of the DMFT results to sparsely coupled spiking network models is still an open challenge (but see \cite{FulviMari00} for dense spiking networks).
-Since it is based on DMFT, the resulting theory indeed accounts for the timescales on the microscopic level, orthogonal to approaches where the activity of a population of neurons is reduced to an effective mesoscopic description \cite{Schwalger17_e1005507}.
-Second, we show an analytical solution to the colored noise problem for a \emph{generalized linear model} (GLM) neuron and a simple analytical approximation for the same problem for a \emph{leaky integrate-and-fire} (LIF) neuron.
-These analytical expressions enable us to numerically solve the self-consistency problem and deduce the neuronal autocorrelation timescales.
+In this paper, we use analytical approaches to close the self-consistency equations for spiking networks.
+First, we transfer the theory for rate networks to one for spiking networks starting from the characteristic functional of the recurrent input.
+This shows that the first two cumulants (mean and variance) of the connectivity matrix suffice to fully characterize the effective stochastic input, and automatically take the static variabilities (firing rate, indegree) in the network into account.
+Since it is based on DMFT, the resulting theory indeed accounts for the timescales on the microscopic level, orthogonal to approaches where the activity of a population of neurons is reduced to an effective mesoscopic description \citep{Schwalger17_e1005507}.
+Second, we derive an analytical solution to the colored noise problem for \emph{generalized linear model} (GLM) neurons with exponential and error function nonlinearity.
+Using these analytical solutions, we validate that the self-consistent DMFT captures both the static second-order statistics, the distribution of firing rates across neurons, and the dynamic second-order statistics, the population-averaged autocorrelation function.
+Furthermore, we use the theory to investigate the conditions for longer intrinsic timescales, like those observed in \textit{in vivo} electrophysiological recordings \citep{Murray14,RossiPool21_1}, in a balanced random network of GLM neurons.
+Due to the analytical tractability, our theory exposes the factors that shape the intrinsic timescale.
+Third, we derive a numerically efficient analytical approximation for the colored noise problem for \emph{leaky integrate-and-fire} (LIF) neurons in the noise-driven regime based on the Wiener-Rice series and the Stratonovich approximation thereof \citep{Stratonovich67,Verechtchaguina06_031108}.
+For a different approach based on a Markovian embedding, which leads to multidimensional Fokker-Planck equations with involved boundary conditions that are solved numerically, see \citep{Vellmer19_023024}.
+In contrast, our approximation leads to integrals of which the computationally most involved ones can be solved analytically.
+Lastly, we use these results to explore the parameter space of a balanced random network of LIF neurons for long timescales, and apply the theory to a more elaborate model with population--specific connection probabilities that are constrained by biological data \citep{Potjans14_785}.

-Accordingly, the Results section is organized as follows: In a first part, we introduce the main points of our theory.
-Then, we apply the theory to two frequently used spiking network models.
-First, to demonstrate the generality of the approach, we consider both GLM and LIF neurons in a balanced random network \cite{Brunel00}.
-Finally, we apply the theory to a more involved model that is constrained by biological data \cite{Potjans14_785}.
-Detailed derivations are presented in the Methods section.
-In the Discussion, we examine possible extensions and applications.